-We are effectively controlled by our Chairman and Chief Executive Officer, who is able to significantly influence or exert control over the outcome of most stockholder actions, including the election of all directors.
+We are effectively controlled by Patrick J. McEnany, who is able to significantly influence or exert control over the outcome of most stockholder actions, including the election of all directors.
 This control could lead to entrenchment of our directors and management.

-Our Chairman and Chief Executive Officer, Patrick J. McEnany, beneficially owns approximately 30% of our outstanding common stock.
+Our Chairman, President and Chief Executive Officer, Patrick J. McEnany, beneficially owns approximately 30% of our outstanding common stock.
 As a result, Mr. McEnany is in a position to significantly influence or exert control over the outcome of most stockholder actions, including the election of all directors.
 As a result, Mr. McEnany could take actions that might not be considered by other stockholders to be in their best interest.